reesejmorris/rjmblog-site/src/content/post-1.md

 Simply put, the mediator pattern has a mediator class.
 There will also be a number of mediator request classes that are registered to a mediator handler.
 When the mediator request is passed to the mediator class, the mediator class knows which request handler to use.

-After installing the latest version of the MediatR package we will first need to define our MediatR request.
+After installing the latest version of the MediatR package, we will first need to define our MediatR request.
 Here we have the `GetWorkoutsRequest`:

 ![Screenshot 3](../images/tinyapi_03.png)

-It's very simple defining a request in MediatR, we create the class and then inherit from the IRequest class.
+It's very simple defining a request in MediatR.
+We create the class and then inherit from the IRequest class.
 The generic type argument we pass through is the response type.

 Next, we will define a handler for this request type.
 The logic within the handler will be very simple - we will inject our `IWorkoutRepository` and use this to fetch the workouts from the data source and return them.
 Below is the code for the Mediatr request handler.